Josh Sahunta

 Josh Sahunta is a Canadian pop and rhythm and blues singer from Edmonton, Alberta.
 His 2023 album To Be Loved, Vol. 1 received a Juno Award nomination for Adult Contemporary Album of the Year at the Juno Awards of 2024.

 He was a top ten finalist in CBC Music's Searchlight competition in 2020.

+He moved to Nashville, TN, in the United States beginning in June 2025 where he has led a successful career as both a producer with local artists and an artist touring with Jeremy Passion in 2025 as well as appearances at both NAMM and Key West Songwriters Festival in 2026.
+Song placements have included the Hannah Montana 20th Anniversary Special, Love is Blind, Love Island, and many others.